fillefrans/pi/README.md

-    separating above/below in the namespace, and equating to before/after, allows us to collapse the changes into their sum at each tick (on any level), and efficiently update the state of the dataset that represents the (local or global) network at that point in time
+    separating above/below in the namespace, and equating to before/after, allows us to collapse the changes into their sum at each tick (between adjoining orders of magnitude)

     which needs explanation, yes